 That such a civilization might exist may seem like pointless speculation bordering on new-agey feel-good sci-fi.
 There may, however, be one candidate for a remnant civilization of people that includes highly trained individuals who understand their environment and have learned to 'live with it properly', who so far have only attracted enthusiasts (through no intent or fault of their own).
 Such people should be given serious attention by the community of those who would rather know than believe.
 If there is even the slightest chance that we have something to learn from them about proper living, then no effort would be too great to learn from them.
 We need not learn the hard way at risk of our dissolution.

-The short of it: the Tairona were a Pre-Columbian civilization in the region of NE Columbia who traded with the Aztecs and Maya.
+The short of it: the Tairona were a Pre-Columbian civilization in the region of NE Columbia who traded with the Aztecs and Mayans.
 The Tairona civilization began 1900 BP (Before Present or 50 CE) and pulsed 250-350 years later as an empire builder.
 The Tairona 2 phase pulsed again 300-400 years after the phase 1 collapse or 'transition' per a second bout of empire building as usual.
-Per oral history, some among the remnant phase 3 population were able to 'think about it' and devise a social system (and managed agro-ecosystem) to avoid repeating the pattern.
+Per oral history, some among the remnant phase 3 population were able to 'think about it' and devise a social system (and a managed agro-ecosystem) to avoid repeating the pattern.

 A population of thousands exceeds Dunbar's number and so social hierarchy arises, meaning that there are elites, but they are not necessarily material elites (such as we think of) demanding evermore.
 The needed information/teaching to survive and prosper within limits was passed on to intellectual elites who received 18 years of training before beginning their on the job training to serve the environment and the humans who depend on it.
 Their education is ongoing until death or incapacitation.
 The Tairona 3 phase lasted 750 years before it was largely destroyed by the Spanish conquest.
-All of the lowland Taironans were killed or became mestizo bearers, except those who escaped to join the highland Taironans where many quietly starved rather than be shot or ripped apart by Younger Brothers' dogs.
-Of the highland Tairona, two 'tribes' were subsumed, but one, the Kogi, was not.
+All of the lowland Taironans were killed or became mestizo bearers except those who escaped to join the highland Taironans where many quietly starved rather than be shot or ripped apart by Younger Brothers' dogs.
+Of the highland Tairona, two complex societies were subsumed, but one, the Kogi, was not.
 They retained their culture, number seven to ten thousand (or more) and are not living the tribal life.

 The Kogi elites-by-merit are called mámas and are classified as a priesthood by anthropologists (for better or not).
 They have been paying attention to the environmental changes within their 'Heart of the World' and they do travel outside to observe the planetary destruction that 'Younger Brother' is presiding over.
 They have made two attempts to warn us.
-The Kogi mámas are observational/human ecologists.
+The Kogi mámas are observational human/environmental ecologists.
 Among the Younger Brother quasi-mámas, systems ecologists are among those best able to understand the concerns these people have.

 While there is still time for us to learn and Kogi mámas to learn from, scientists need to start by giving these people the consideration they may merit.
 They may merit no attention, but if they do, what we might learn from them may be a matter of survival for them and us.
 We don't need to go to the Moon again or devise a bigger bomb.
 We need to, in terms of scientific talent, put together a Manhattan Project/NASA level endeavor to learn from these people, if only on the off chance that they have critically important information, by way of their example (as distinct from their words), to share.
 Today's Kogi have been apparently living the sustainable life of prosperity (we need to descend to) for 1,100 years despite Younger Brothers' efforts to destroy them.